 Virginia Works plans to release the April local area unemployment rates on Wednesday May 28, 2025.
 The data will be available on our website www.VirginiaWorks.com.
 The May 2025 statewide unemployment rate and employment data for both the state and metropolitan areas are scheduled to be released on Tuesday June 24, 2025.

-Apr 25 CES Distribution Publication File
+April 25 CES Distribution Publication File April 25 CES Distribution Publication File

 RICHMOND— Virginia Works announced today that 3,270 unemployment insurance weekly initial claims were filed during the week ending April 12, 2025, which is 12.0 percent lower than last week’s 3,714 claims and 46.1 percent higher than the comparable week of last year (2,238).
 Nearly 68 percent of claimants self-reported an associated industry; of those reported, the top five industries (66 percent) were Professional, Scientific, and Technical Services (465); Administrative and Support and Waste Management (269); Retail Trade (246); Manufacturing (223); and Health Care and Social Assistance (209).